Kakamega Forest Reserve

 Conservation Volunteering

-You can volunteer with community groups working on conservation in Kakamega Forest under the Muileshi Community Forest Association, which includes groups like Kakamega Community Based Organization (KCBO), Musha CBO, Ikuchi CBO, KEEP, and Lianungu CBO.
+You can volunteer with community groups working on conservation in Kakamega Forest through the Muileshi Community Forest Association, which includes groups such as Kakamega Community Based Organization (KCBO), Musha CBO, Ikuchi CBO, KEEP, and Lianungu CBO.

-These groups focus on tree nurseries, beekeeping, environmental education, tree planting, medicinal plant awareness, and biodiversity conservation, as well as promoting traditional foods and general community work.
+These groups focus on tree nurseries, beekeeping, environmental education, tree planting, awareness of medicinal plants, biodiversity conservation, and promoting traditional foods and general community work.
 Volunteers stay in community homestays near the project sites and can volunteer from 2 weeks to over 6 months, paying $350 per month for accommodation and meals.

 The work schedule is Monday to Friday, with weekends free for personal activities or travel.
 Volunteers can contribute to proposal writing, marketing community products, or initiating new projects, and no specific qualifications are required.
 At the end of their stay, volunteers receive a participation certificate as a token of appreciation.